 White marker stones mark paths and important features throughout the reserve.
 As a public resource, these stones should be maintained.
 Clearly marking paths will also help to limit the disturbance of the public on sensitive areas.
-Marker stones were repainted and cleared several times in 2021.
+Marker stones were repainted and cleared several times in 2022.

-- Clear vegetation from around the stones

-- Repaint marker stones at least once a year

-- Collaborate with Visit Alderney to ensure that marker stones are properly incorporated into island and tourism literature
+- Clear vegetation from around the stones - Repaint marker stones as necessary but at least annually. - Collaborate with Visit Alderney to ensure that marker stones are properly incorporated into island and tourism literature.